-What is Anastomosis and Fistula Closure Surgery?
+What Is a Advanced Anastomosis and Fistula Closure Surgery?

 Anastomosis aids in restoring continuity after resection, while fistula closure prevents unwanted leaks or infections.
 Both are vital for maintaining body function and integrity.